GeoRouv/2D-Spatial-Queries/README.md

 - The program terminates with the execution of the exit command.
 - With the execution of make clean command on the normal command line, executables are cleaned (like TempDir created from a previous run).

+###Note

-Note: The program for number w <= 2 does not work properly, sticking after the last worker is executed.
-For any other number the program works correctly and for any data.
+The program for w <= 2 does not work properly, freezing after the last worker is executed.
+For any other number and for any data the program works correctly.

+###Output PNG's
-Output PNG's: o This file has results for the following executions:
+This file has results for the following executions:

 	6_image.png: ring 2 3 80 60 red;  				(gridsize 4000)
 	7_image.png: circle 2 3 50 blue;  				(gridsize 4000)